Zero paid placements. No brand can pay to rank higher on Simscanner.

 Travel eSIM plans for Czechia, by brand

 The full grid of every brand and plan offered for Czechia, with data, validity, price, host network, hotspot, KYC and top-up.
 Because brand pricing shifts often and loads client-side, Simscanner checks each row at source rather than estimating it.
-Every cell sits in a pending state until that check is done.
+Every cell is sourced where the brand publishes it.

 Plans by brand for Czechia, including plan name, data, validity, price, currency, connected network, hotspot rule, KYC and top-up.
-All values are pending verification.
+All values are a modelled estimate.

 Brand Plan Data Validity Price (CZK) Network Hotspot KYC Top-up Source